-Going away to college can be both an exciting, and very busy time for the new student.
+Going away to university or college can be both an exciting, and very busy time for the new student.
 However, all that time burning in the midnight oil in the library – not to mention attending daily lectures and the need to blow off a little steam in the student bar every now and then can seriously take its toll.

 This is why it’s especially important that students do their best to maintain their health and fitness.
 After all, you don’t want to fall behind in your studies by spending too much time tucked up in bed nursing the flu or other common illnesses that can easily be prevented by having a healthy and strong immune system.